 This research paper examines the theme of transnational connection in Samuel Taylor Coleridge's "The Rime of the Ancient Mariner."
 Through an analysis of the poem's portrayal of the natural world and its interconnectedness with human beings, the paper argues that the poem emphasizes the global nature of our relationship with the environment.
 The poem is set against the backdrop of the British Empire during the Romantic era when the expansion of the British Empire was at its peak, and the concept of the "white man's burden" was prevalent.
 The poem's portrayal of the darker side of imperialism, as the mariner's actions are seen as a metaphor for the destructive impact of colonialism on the natural world and on the cultures and peoples it encounters.
-The paper also analyses the damaged sailor's story, which is one of conquest, exploitation, and destruction. and the challenges colonial powers faced in their efforts to expand.
+The paper also analyses the damaged sailor's story, which is one of conquest, exploitation, and destruction, and the challenges that colonial powers faced in their efforts to expand.
 The paper concludes that the poem explores the themes of cultural diversity and unity, and how these themes relate to contemporary discussions of transnational connections and global citizenship.
 Through this analysis, the paper offers a deeper understanding of the poem's message and its relevance to contemporary discussions of environmentalism and cultural diversity.

-Keywords: Transnational, Nature, Imperialism, Environmentalism, Culture.
+Keywords: Transnational, Nature, Imperialism, Environmentalism, Culture

-1. Introduction
+1.Introduction

 Samuel Taylor Coleridge's "The Rime of the Ancient Mariner" is a timeless work of literature that has captivated readers for over two centuries.
-First published in 1798 as part of the "Lyrical Ballads" collection, the poem is a haunting narrative that explores themes of guilt, redemption, and the natural However, one of the most significant themes that emerge from the poem is a transnational connection, which is explored through the relationship between human beings and the environment, as well as the interconnectedness of different cultures and peoples.
-The paper will analyse the ways in which the poem highlights the global nature of our relationship with the environment. emphasizing the interdependence of human beings and the natural world.
-We will explore how the mariner's actions, and subsequent penance, lead to a restoration of the natural order, and how this restoration transcends www.rjoe.org.in An International Peer-Reviewed English Journal ISSN: 2456-2696 Indexed in: International Citation Indexing (ICI), Cite factor, International Scientific Indexing (ISI), Directory of Research Journal Indexing (DRJI) Google Scholar, Cosmos and Internet Archives.

-national boundaries.
-The crew of the ship in the poem is composed of sailors from nations, various and despite their differences, they are united in their struggle for survival.
-Through will offer analysis, a deeper understanding of how the poem explores the themes of cultural diversity and unity. how these themes relate and contemporary discussions of transnational connections and global citizenship.
+First published in 1798 as part of the "Lyrical Ballads" collection, the poem is a haunting narrative that explores themes of guilt, redemption, and the natural world.
+However, one of the most significant themes that emerge from the poem is a transnational connection, which is explored through the relationship between human beings and the environment, as well as the interconnectedness of different cultures and peoples.
+The paper will analyse the ways in which the poem highlights the global nature of relationship with the environment, emphasizing our interdependence of human beings and the natural world.
+We will explore how the mariner's actions, and subsequent penance, lead to a restoration of the natural order, and how this restoration transcends national boundaries.
+The crew of the ship in the poem is composed of sailors from various nations, and despite their differences, they are united in their struggle for survival.
+Through this analysis, we will offer a deeper understanding of how the poem explores the themes of cultural diversity and unity, and how these themes relate to contemporary discussions of transnational connections and global citizenship.